-Pregnancy and addiction are two things that, in a perfect world, should stay far, far away from each other.
+Pregnant and addicted – two things that, in a perfect world, should stay far, far away from each other.
 But we don’t live in a perfect world; we live in the real one, which means that tragedy often goes hand-in-hand with majesty.

 Amanda Hensley, 25, began abusing prescription painkillers as a teenager.
 And according to NPR, when she realized she was pregnant, she couldn’t stop.
+She was pregnant and addicted.
 Hensley, who lives in Cleveland, said “Either I was puking from morning sickness or I was puking from being high.
 That’s kind of how I was able to hide it for a while.”

 A 2010 report listed at the US National Library of Medicine/National Institutes of Health states that substance abuse during pregnancy has surged over the past thirty years in the United States, resulting in around 225,000 infants yearly who have prenatal exposure to illicit substances.

-They suggest that regular screening along with the education of women of childbearing age remain the most important ways to reduce addiction in pregnancy.
-But some of their facts are sobering, including:
+They suggest that regular screening along with the education of women of childbearing age remain the most important ways to reduce pregnant and addicted mothers.

 If you use cocaine while pregnant, you’re looking at the potential for spontaneous abortion, preterm births, placental abruption, and congenital anomalies.
 Other neonatal issues can include poor feeding, tiredness, and seizures.
 Moms using cocaine will require specialized prenatal care and the neonate may require extra supportive care.